 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-- Look for wildlife and see our fallow deer.
+- Come and kick through falling leaves in the parkland and look for wildlife and our fallow deer.

-- There are plenty of late-season flowers to admire and inspire in the gardens.
+- There are still late-season flowers to admire and inspire in the gardens.

 - Explore the house and see what we're cooking in the Victorian kitchen.